filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 These options are set to `true` by default.
 Until now, the monolith `lotus-miner` process has been responsible for all functionality.

-These `subsystems` are designed to be grouped into two distinct types of `lotus-miner` nodes:
+Although `subsystems` can be enabled and disabled individually per process, there are only two combinations that are supported right now:

 1. The `markets` node - a `lotus-miner` process responsible for handling the storage market subsystem, and all functionality related to storage and retrieval deals;